a-sh-dev/mern_diy_grooming/README.md

 A team based project with the { W.A.N.T } team – Coder Academy FX1 Melbourne 2021

+### Briefly about the project

+The Notting Hill neighbourhood management approached us to help them create an online blog, dedicated to dog owners in the community.

+The online blog will be a platform to share and find step-by-step DIY dog grooming instructions.
+It can be accessed by the Notting Hill neighbourhood community as well as other people interested in the DIY dog grooming.
+Anyone including professional groomers can register and share their tips and tricks.
+Additionally, professional dog groomers can promote their services and possibly be contacted when their service is needed.

+---

-This team project is organised using GitHub organisation, [DIY Grooming](https://github.com/DIYGrooming) which consists of seperate repositories to better manage the whole project:
+This team-based project is organised through GitHub organisation, 🏛 [DIY Grooming](https://github.com/DIYGrooming), which consists of separate repositories to manage the whole project better as a group:

 Part A
 ------